kaetemi/sdk_for_zr04rn/README.md

   * Serial: ZR04RN (also referred to as 1NR-04RN00-EU, ZR04RN00, or ZR04FRN)
   * Firmware: V1.2.1.200420

 It will also work for similar devices by other manufacturers that use the same firmware and protocol.
+(Uniden Guardian G6880D2, G6840D1, ...)

 No official support is provided.